 The four major constellations are doubled in the Dendera round zodiac, as they are in all complex artworks and building sites (Furter 2016) worldwide.
 All sixteen typology axes are uniquely, subconsciously vortexed in order to link the eyes of northern, ecliptic and southern decans, to galactic or determinant characters in the border (see similar but linearly regimented decans in the Dendera crypt lotus bulb carving, in the book Mindprint).

-Stereotypical zodiacs usually do not contain the mindprint sequence and axial structure.
-The implied vortex and iconic elegance here indicate inspiration beyond the needs of astrology or astronomy (see a vortex in rock art at theme 7).
-This ceiling is useless to astronomical observation or calibration.
+Stereotypical zodiacs usually do not express the archetypal sequence, nor the axial ocular (eye to eye) structure.
+The elegant vortex here indicates inspired structuralist detail, beyond the needs of astrology or astronomy (see a vortex in rock art in the book Mindprint, Chapter 7).